yetacp/playmvs/README.md

 - A C implementation of VSAM API.
 - A web panel editor for FSS API (C Full Screen Interface).
 - A LUA port for MVS.

-## Project Ideas
+- A database API using TCP/IP interface (EZASMI).
+A simplified Python script will provide a socket server for database services.

-- A database API using TCP/IP interface (EZASMI)
+## Ideas
 - Create a client DB API for MVT Cobol, like Jay Moseley's VSAMIOS.
-    - A simplified Python script will provide a socket server for database services.
+- A decimal math library similar to COBOL for C.

 ## Playground projects